-/root/Websense\setup/
+'''

+/root/Websense setup/

+'''

 - 4. Close all applications and stop any anti-virus software. - 5.
-Download the Websense Web Security installer for Linux: - a.
-Log on to MyWebsense.com, and then go to the Downloads page.
+Download the web module installer for Linux: - a.
+Log on to the My Account page at forcepoint.com, and then go to the Downloads tab.
 If you do not have an account, follow the instructions on the page to create one. - b.
 Identify your product, and then download the Linux installer. - 6.
 Extract the installation program and launch the installer: - a.
 In the setup directory, enter the following command to unzip the file: